Geraldine Ulmar: Ideal Opera and D'Oyly Carte years

 Ulmar originated the leading soprano roles of Elsie Maynard in The Yeomen of the Guard (1888), and Gianetta in The Gondoliers (1889) before leaving D'Oyly Carte in 1890.

 Later years

-She remained in London to play Marton in La Cigale (1890–91) by Edmond Audran and F. C. Burnand, and next appeared as Teresa in W. S. Gilbert and Alfred Cellier's The Mountebanks (1892) and Guinevere Block in Little Christopher Columbus (1893–94).
+She remained in London to play Marton in La Cigale (1890–1891) by Edmond Audran and F. C. Burnand, and next appeared as Teresa in W. S. Gilbert and Alfred Cellier's The Mountebanks (1892) and Guinevere Block in Little Christopher Columbus (1893–1894).
 Beginning in 1896, she toured as O Mimosa San in The Geisha with George Edwardes's touring company.
 Her last stage role was Jane Jingle in Ladyland (1904).
 Ulmar then turned to teaching singing.
-Some of her students became well known, including Jose Collins and Evelyn Laye.
+Some of her students became well known, including José Collins and Evelyn Laye.

 For part of the 1890s, she was married to composer Ivan Caryll.
 She died in Merstham, Surrey, England, in 1932, at the age of 70.